Hidalgo County, New Mexico: Politics

 Hidalgo has historically been a swing county, going for the winner every time since 1928, except for 1968 and 2020, where it went for Hubert Humphrey and Donald Trump respectively.
+In 2024, Trump broke 60% of the county's vote, the first time that a Republican presidential candidate had done this since Nixon's 1972 landslide.
+While the city of Lordsburg tends to lean Democratic, the rest of the county, especially the southern half, is heavily Republican.